 Tender, juicy, authentic Italian meatballs are prepared in 30 minutes for the entire family.

 These delicious veal, beef, and pork meatballs are a true representation of an Italian-American meatball dish.
 I genuinely believe that this recipe, based on my grandmother’s, produces the most fabulous handmade Italian meatballs ever.

 My kids will never forget their great-grandma’s meatballs.
 I created this recipe based on my recollection of her meatballs and a ton (too much!) of practice.
 When my children eventually said, “They’re almost as good as great-grandma’s,” not too long ago, I knew I had attained meatball perfection.

-After years of experimenting with different proportions, I can confidently say that this recipe for meatballs that anybody can prepare is the best.
-Light and moist thanks to a mixture of three different types of meat (two are great as well), fresh bread crumbs, eggs, and milk, flavored parsley with garlic, and parmesan cheese.
+After years of experimenting with different proportions, I can confidently say that this Italian meatball recipe that anybody can prepare is the best.
+Light and moist thanks to a mixture of three different types of meat (two are great), fresh bread crumbs, eggs, milk, flavored parsley with garlic, and parmesan cheese.

-They are partially cooked in the oven until firm and then finished off in the sauce.
+They are partially cooked in the oven until firm and then finished in the sauce.